Stripper well

 The top ten US stripper well states.

 A stripper well or marginal well is a natural gas well or oil well that is nearing the end of its economically useful life.
 In the United States a "stripper" gas well is defined by the Interstate Oil and Gas Compact Commission as one that produces 60000 cuft or less of gas per day at its maximum flow rate; the Internal Revenue Service, for tax purposes, uses a threshold of 90000 cuft per day.
 Oil wells are generally classified as stripper wells when they produce 15 barrels per day or less for any twelve-month period.

 In 2023, 77% of the 920,000 oil and gas producing wells in the United States were wells which produced less than 15 barrels of oil equivalent per day (BOE/d).

+Stripper wells contribute 6% of United States oil and natural gas production, but are responsible for nearly half of the methane emissions in the oil and gas sector.

 Economic importance

 In the United States in 2015, 11 percent of crude oil produced comes from a marginal oil well, and over 85 percent of the total number of U.S. oil wells are now classified as such.
 There are over 420,000 of these wells in the United States, and together they produce nearly 915000 oilbbl of oil per day, 18 percent of U.S. production.

 Additionally, as of 2006, there are more than 296,000 natural gas stripper wells in the lower 48 states.
 Together they account for over 1.7 Tcuft of natural gas, or about 9 percent of the natural gas produced in the lower 48 states.
 Stripper wells are more common in older oil and gas producing regions, most notably in Appalachia, Texas and Oklahoma.

 A stripper well may cost between $10 and $30 per barrel to operate, averaging $2,000 per month.